 Difference between self-confidence and arrogance

 In the Larousse dictionary, the definition of self-confidence is: assurance, boldness, courage that comes from the awareness that we have of our value, of our luck.
-Look at this woman for example, she knows she’s capable of being a great mum and an awesome business owner, this is her expressing her self-confidence.
+Look at this woman up there for example, she knows she’s capable of being a great mum and an awesome business owner, this is her expressing her self-confidence.

 The definition of arrogance is: attitude manifested in haughty, hurtful ways.
 For example: “I speak French way better than him, he sucks, he’ll never be able to speak like me”, this is being mean while comparing two skills.